gardianos/memories_mern/README.md

-# Memories Full Stack MERN application
+# IMemories Full Stack MERN application

 ![alt text](</screenshots/Screenshot 2022-02-11 at 10.51.11.png>)
-Using Node js, Express js, React js, MongoDB building Full Stack application called Memories, and it is a simple social media app that allows users to post interesting events that happened in their lives.
+Using Node js, Express js, React js, MongoDB building Full Stack application called IMemories, and it is a simple social media app that allows users to post interesting events that happened in their lives.

 ## Setup